z-shell/zsh-navigation-tools/README.md

 typing, only navigating.

 ## News
+* 08-05-2016
+  - Approximate matching – pressing `f` or `Ctrl-F` will enter "`FIX`" mode, in which `1` or `2` errors are allowed in what's searched.
+This utilizes original Zsh approximate matching features and is intended to be used after entering search query, when a typo is discovered.

 * 06-05-2016
   - Private history can be edited.
 Use `e` key or `Ctrl-E` for that when in n-history.
 Your `$EDITOR` will start.
 This is a way to have handy set of